-You can convert feng shui measurements in inches for a more precise use of feng shui principles.
-Measurements are an important aspect of feng shui since the dimensions of an object can affect the overall energy in a room.
-Using objects such as furniture that are not proportionate in size to a room can attract misfortune and bad luck.
+You can convert feng shui measurements in inches for a more precise use of feng shui principles in Western spaces.
+Measurements are an important aspect of feng shui since the dimensions of an object can affect the overall chi energy in a room.
+Using objects such as furniture that are not proportionate to a room can attract misfortune and bad luck.
 Knowing the basics of feng shui measuring can ensure that you create a balanced space that is filled with positive energy.

 A Feng Shui Foot

 The feng shui foot originated from the side of what is often referred to as the Magic Square or Lo Shu Square.
 The length of the feng shui foot is then divided into to eight sections, each representing one of the eight trigrams.

 Each of the eight trigrams signifies something specific.

 - Li: This is the trigram of fire that represents passion, glory and fame.